shovon/hyperguard/README.md

 **Killer Features:**

+- no library lock-in; hate this library?
+As long as the next library uses the `Validator` type, you should be able to migrate very easily
 - minimal and intuitive API, allowing for expressive JavaScript object schema and type definitions
 - Powerful TypeScript support to infer static types from schema
 - Composable validators, empowering you to define your own rules, your way
 - zero dependencies
-- install either via npm, or copy and paste the `lib.ts` file into your project
+- install either via npm, or copy and paste the [`lib.ts`](https://raw.githubusercontent.com/shovon/valentina/main/lib.ts) file into your project

 ## Getting Started